braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/silent_push_notifications.md

 ## Setting up silent push notifications

 To use silent push notifications to trigger background work, you must configure your app to receive notifications even when it is in the background.
-To do this, add the Background Modes capability using the **Signing & Capabilities** pane of the main app target in Xcode.
+To do this, add the Background Modes capability using the **Signing & Capabilities** pane to the main app target in Xcode.
 Select the **Remote notifications** checkbox.

 ![Xcode showing the "remote notifications" mode checkbox under "capabilities".][3]